 3. Reward loyalty

-Repeat customers spend 67% more than new customers.
+Repeat customers spend more money than new customers.
 It is essential to find ways that encourage them to keep coming back.
-Saas startups also have loyal customers who are always logging in daily sessions, and staying on month after month.
+SaaS startups also have loyal customers who are always logging in daily sessions, and staying on month after month.

 Using special events, helpful insights and advice, gifts, vouchers, coupons, or special offers, you can reward your most loyal customers who in turn reward you back with their time and money.